Slow Cooker Roasted Chicken

 - 2 tablespoons steak seasoning

-- salt and freshly ground pepper to taste
+- salt to taste

 - aluminum foil, or thickly-sliced onions or vegetables

 - In a small bowl, whisk together the paprika, steak seasoning, salt, pepper until combined.
 Rub the seasoning mix all over the outside and inside of the chicken.

 - Roll up a few small balls of aluminum foil place them on the bottom of your slow cooker bowl to serve as a “rack” for the chicken, so that it doesn’t cook in the juices that will accumulate in the bottom of the slow cooker.